garrymotorway/project-migration-tool/README.md

 ## Pre-reqs

 * Must have a target project setup in JIRA
-* Must have a sprint board setup in JIRA (the ID in the url is the rapid view ID).
+* Must have a board setup in JIRA (the ID in the url is the rapid view ID).
+In JIRA this is achieved as follows (if it doesn't exist already)
+  * Board (pulldown) > Create Board > Scrum > Board from an existing project > Enter a name > Create board.
 * You must map statuses in Shortcut to the desired statuses in JIRA; this is currently hard-coded in ./src/mappers/getStatusMap.ts; the Shortcut side uses a regular expression to match, so you can use wildcards etc for fuzzy matching.
 Every status from Shortcut must be mappable.

 ## To run